Trump abruptly ends interview with CBS' Dickerson after wiretapping questions

 Obama aides, intelligence community officials and some prominent Republican lawmakers have all disputed the claim.
 And the president has provided no evidence to back it up.

-But when Dickerson brought it up during an interview taping on Saturday, Trump said, "I think our side's been proven very strongly and everybody's talking about it and frankly, it should be discussed."
+But when Trump brought it up during an interview taping on Saturday, and Dickerson followed up, Trump said, "I think our side's been proven very strongly and everybody's talking about it and frankly, it should be discussed."

 Trump added, "We should find out what the hell is going on."